French politics has a semi-presidential system, and consists of an executive branch, a legislative branch and a judicial branch.

-The parliament is comprised of the National Assembly (or lower house of parliament) and the Senate.
+The parliament has two prongs: the National Assembly (or lower house of parliament) and the Senate.
 Parliament passes statutes and votes on the budget.
-The statutes are scrutinised by the Constitutional Council.
+The Constitutional Council scrutinizes the statutes.

 The judiciary system is based upon a civil law system.
 The judicial branch deals with civil and criminal law, and the administrative branch deals with appeals.

 The French government checks on various judiciary bodies to protect against abuses of power.

 The voting system